What story do we have to tell ourselves in order to save the planet?

-Well, what story did we tell ourselves about COVID-19 that made our response effective enough to #flattenthecurve?
-We trusted science because of the immediate fear of personal harm.
-(It certainly wasn’t for the side effect of having less air pollution, fewer cars on the road, and more people out in nature than in office buildings.)
+Well, what story do we tell ourselves about COVID-19 to try to #flattenthecurve?
+We trust science because of the immediate fear of personal harm.
+(It certainly isn’t for the side effect of having less air pollution, fewer cars on the road, and more people out in nature than in office buildings.)

 Remind me, what are the elements of a story?

 1) Characters – There should be no more compelling characters than ourselves, but there are other players, too.
 Humans like to pretend we live outside an ecosystem.
 And we haven’t done a good job of personifying other species or the planet itself, simply because of a vocalization quirk.
 It’s best, for this story, if we think of ourselves as the outnumbered, underdog humans.

 2) Setting – Any of the millions of places on the planet where things are made.
 Picture the underdog humans all working simultaneously on doing our best trick – using tools.

 3) Conflict – The planet is in trouble -- most of us know it now [about 8 in 10 Americans say that human activity is responsible*].
 And every country outside of America treats it with certainty, not debate.
 The common enemy is actually the same as our hero – the Mr. Hyde to our Dr. Jekyll.
 The stakes are that this league of underdogs could lose everything, of course.

 4) Plot – After toiling against the clock, in bunkers all over the world, with some failures but ultimately success, our underdog heroes bring technological inventions to light that drastically improve entire segments of industry or human behavior as we know it.

 Now, would you be more interested in that story?